bmentges/django-cart/README.md

 Right now the main problem is that it adds a database record for each cart it creates.
 I'm in the process of studying this and will soon implement something to handle it.

-## A note to the authors of this project
+## A note on the authors of this project

 This project is a fork of [django-cart](http://code.google.com/p/django-cart/ "django-cart") on Google Code.
 It was originally started by Eric Woudenberg and followed up by Marc Garcia <http://vaig.be>.
 The last change ocurred in March 25 2009, without any tests.
 My goal is to push this project a little further by adding tests to guarantee it's functionality and to fix the main issues.
 I intend to keep it as simple as it is.